 Egyptian Prime Minister Mostafa Madbouly has created a ministerial committee under the Intellectual Property Law No. 82/2002 for compulsory licensing in Egypt.
 The compulsory licensing mechanism covers all sorts of Patents in all sectors of the economy.
 The ministerial committee will order that compulsory licenses be granted in a number of cases, financial remuneration be set for the owner of the Intellectual Property, and approve the expropriation of the Patents.
-This is the first time that this committee has been created since the adoption of the Intellectual Property Law.
+This is the first time that this committee has been created since the adoption of the IP Law.

-What is compulsory licensing in Egypt?
+What is compulsory licensing?

 Medical & Pharmaceutical Patents